distractor/notes/Paraview/README.md

 To link camera for interactive side-by-side view:
 - right-click -> Link camera

+## Tensor Glyph

+For tensor visualisation.

+## VTK user guide

+Check it, should be useful, specially for the C++ development.

+## Plugins

+You can create your own readers, writers, etc...
+Meaning we could create a reader to a Medusa H5 file.
+Similar could be achieved with a `programmable source`.

 ## Important facts
 - There is a possibility that it can be run on server.
 Installing `paraview-client` on desktop and `paraview` on server should do the trick.
 Makes sense for large data only.

+# Contact

+philippe.pebay@ng-analytics.com